-Brian Rayner is Head of the Division of Nephrology and Hypertension at the Groote Schuur Hospital and University of Cape Town, Cape Town, South Africa, and established the Kidney and Hypertension Research Unit in 2016.
+Brian Rayner is an emeritus Professor and Senior Scholar of the University of Cape Town (UCT).
+He is past Head of the Division of Nephrology and Hypertension at the Groote Schuur Hospital and University of Cape Town (UCT), and established the Kidney and Hypertension Research Unit in 2016.
 He is a past President of the Southern African Hypertension Society, and is an executive member of the African Regional Advisory Group of the International Society of Hypertension.
-He graduated in M.B.Ch.B. from University of Cape Town in 1978, obtained Fellowship of the College of Medicine (SA) in 1986, and has a Master of Medicine and PhD from the University of Cape Town.
+He graduated M.B.Ch.B. from UCT in 1978, and FCP in 1986, and has a MMed and PhD from UCT.
 His doctoral thesis studied salt sensitivity and salt sensitive hypertension in indigenous South African people.
 He received the World Hypertension League Award for Notable Achievement in Hypertension in 2014 in his work related to his doctorate.

-Brian Rayner’s active research interests are therapy of hypertension, mutations in the ENaC, genetic determinants of salt sensitivity, HIVAN, vascular calcification and chronic kidney disease, primary aldosteronism, assessing adherence in hypertensive patients, ethics of rationing dialysis therapy, AKI and genetics of severe hypertension in blacks.
-He has a major interest in hypertension guidelines, and together with Profs Seedat and Veriava wrote the 2014 South African Hypertension Practice Guideline.
-He has 109 publications in peer reviewed journals, is on the editorial board of the CVS Journal of Africa, Austen Hypertension and Nephron Clinical Practice, and acts as a reviewer for many peer reviewed international journals, has made over 100 presentations at local and international congresses (many of which were invited plenary sessions) and has written 6 chapters in books.
+Brian Rayner’s active research interests are therapy of hypertension, mutations in the ENaC, genetic determinants of salt sensitivity, primary aldosteronism, assessing adherence in hypertensive patients, physiological treatment of resistant hypertension and genetics of severe hypertension in blacks.
+Together with Profs Seedat and Veriava wrote the 2014 South African Hypertension Practice Guideline.
+He has 135 publications in peer reviewed journals. has made over 100 presentations at local and international congresses and has written 6 chapters in books.